 Background: An April 2018 white paper by the Ruderman Family Foundation found that first responders are more likely to die from suicide than in the line of duty.
-In 2018, there were at least 159 police officer suicides compared to 145 line of duty deaths.
+Over 2019 and 2020, there were at least 415 known police officer suicides.
 Additionally, according to the National Study of Police Suicides, officers are 2.5 times more likely to die from suicides than from homicides, a much more sobering statistic.
 As suicides among police officers are often reported as accidents or met with official silence, definitive numbers are hard to come by.